callumdevlin/callumdevlin.github.io/index.markdown

 layout: home
 ---
-Welcome to My Corner of the Web
+Welcome,

-This site is a collection of my experiments, notes, and little creations.
-It's part portfolio, part playground.
-A space to share the things I’ve designed, built, and thought about.
+This is a space for my design work, side projects, and notes.
+Part portfolio, part work-in-progress.

-Feel free to browse around!
-Whether you're here to check out a project, find some information, or just be nosy.
+Feel free to take a look around.

 Thanks,